sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migration-hell/README.md

   ```
 1. Test out these associations in the rails console.

+### Exercises

 1. Oops!
-I forgot that I wanted an `author` attribute on the `recipe` model.
-Do this now keeping in mind the #1 rule of migration hell.
+I forgot that I wanted an `author` attribute on the `recipe` model. *Add this attribute* now keeping in mind the #1 rule of migration hell.

 1. Now that I'm thinking about it, I actually don't want that `author` attribute...
 Sorry.
-Can you delete it?
+Can you *delete this attribute*?

 1. This is really weird.
 I really didn't think this was going to happen, but I was thinking... shouldn't `author` actually be called `contributor`?
 Yeah.
-That makes more sense to me.
+That makes more sense to me. *Modify this attribute*.

 1. I just realized that I accidentally made the `posted` attribute on recipes a string!
 This should be a datetime, der.
-Can you help me out?
+Can you help me out to *change this datatype*?

-1. I want a new table.
+1. I want a *new table*.
 Let's call it `comments` and make it a 1:n relationship with `recipes`.
 K thanks.

 1. Blerg I HATE comments.
-Comments are sooo 2015.
-Drop that table.
+Comments are sooo 2015. *Drop that table*.